-You’ll be happy to know that this dish doesn’t call for any actual caterpillars.
+You’ll be happy that this dish doesn’t call for any actual caterpillars.
 Because of its general appearance, this sushi is called caterpillar sushi.
 Rice, nori, cucumber, and avocado are used to make it.
 However, eel is used in several recipes.
-As a result, be sure to double-check before consuming this meal, but you likely won’t find it in restaurant dishes.
+As a result, double-check before consuming this meal, but you likely won’t find it in restaurant dishes.

 4. Inari Sushi

-Inari sushi is the way to go if you are looking for something fried and crunchy!
+Inari sushi is the way to go if you want something fried and crunchy!
 Although you might not recognize the name of this sushi, you have probably seen it at sushi bars.
-The good news for anyone following a vegan diet is that this is a vegan option.
+The good news for anyone following a vegan diet is that this option is vegan.

 It has a pocket-like sushi appearance, and the bag contains fried tofu.
-Although additional veggies, such as avocado, may be included in the pocket, they can be consumed on its alone.
+Although additional veggies, such as avocado, may be included in the pocket, they can be consumed alone.